Clinery1/asmGLFW/README.md

 Why not?
 This was just a "it can be done in ASM so why not try it?" project.

 ## Fun facts
-There are exactly 1113 lines of code for the (current) working implementation.
+There are exactly 1155 lines of code for the (current) working implementation.

-The binary (at least on my PC) is 18744B once stripped and 26736B in release mode

 This was hand written assembly code.
 All except the parts I wrote then duplicated and edited.